-It’s the most wonderful time of the year - as we’ve never seen it before.
-This time around the holiday season in the office looks a lot different to what we’re used to.
+It’s the most wonderful time of the year - work projects are winding down and holiday plans are gearing up.
+However, this year's holiday season in the office will be quite different from what we're used to.

-Take the holiday season to the digital realm with 8 holiday team building ideas for work to improve culture and boost morale - plus a bonus idea for those teams back at work.Table of Contents:
+Take the holiday season to the digital realm with 8 holiday team-building ideas for work to improve culture and boost morale - plus a bonus idea for those teams back at work.Table of Contents:

 1. Set The Festive Tone With An Office Playlist